 1.3 Results

-During 2019-2020, we captured 30 tucos, 20 females and 10 males.
-Each tuco received a biologging collar, mostly containing an accelerometer and a lightlogger.
-We were able to recapture 24 tucos and recover 21 collars (Table ??).
-One collar was lost because one tuco got predated and the collar was found malfunctioning.
-The other two lost collar fell or were taken out of the tuco’s neck between the time of capture and recapture.
+During 2019-2020, we captured 30 tuco-tucos, 20 females and 10 males.
+Each tuco-tuco received a biologging collar, mostly containing an accelerometer and a lightlogger.
+We were able to recapture 24 tuco-tucos and recover 21 collars (Table ??).
+One collar was lost because one tuco-tuco got predated and the collar was found malfunctioning.
+The other two lost collars fell or were taken out of the tuco’s neck between the time of capture and recapture.
 All 21 animals that were recapture received a collar containing an accelerometer.
 However, only 13 also received a lightlogger (Table ??).
-In total we have 13 complete datasets, with acceleration and light exposure data, and 8 datasets with only acceleration data.
+In total, we have 13 complete datasets, with acceleration and light exposure data, and 8 datasets with only acceleration data.

-1.3.1 Daily Activity Levels
+1.3.1 Daily Activity Levels across seasons

-Tuco’s activity levels are significantly lower during July in comparison to other months.
-Accelerometer data was used to calculated the Vectorial Dynamic Body Acceleration (VeDBA) that we use as a proxy for animal activity.
-Tuco’s daily activity levels (24h average), measured by VeDBA, are significantly different across the year (ANOVA; F = 7.182, p < 0.01; Fig. 1.3).
+Tuco-tuco’s daily activity levels (24h average), measured by VeDBA, are significantly different across the year (ANOVA; F = 7.182, p < 0.01; Fig. 1.3).
 Post hoc comparisons using Tukey-Kramer’s Test shows significant group differences between July-October and July-February (p < 0.05).
-In both pairwise comparisons July Daily VeDBA levels are lower, showing a difference in means of 0.029g and 0.019g in comparison to October and February, respectively.
+In both pairwise comparisons daily VeDBA in July levels are lower, showing a difference in means of 0.029g and 0.019g in comparison to October and February, respectively.
 In sum, daily VeDBA activity levels are lower in July in comparison to October and February (Fig 1.3).

 Tirar?: